The Best Homemade Lava Lamp | Density Experiment

 Follow us on Pinterest and share a photo!

-This goes on until all the ingredients in the tablet are used up.
+The lava lamp action continues until all the ingredients in the tablet are used up.

 Which oil is the best?

-The bubbles also felt very quickly through the oil back into the water.
+The bubbles also fell quickly through the oil and back into the water.
+You could miss them easily if you blinked.

 Blue water and baby oil inside a clear glass, with blue bubble rising, makes a Lava lamp using baby oil.